-You can locate a model baselines by selecting a package in the Browser and then opening the Manage Baselines window.
-In the event that you have forgotten or are unsure of the location of one or more baselines you can use the Model Search utility to locate all packages that have baselines.
-The window conveniently displays the name of the Package and the Baseline: Version, Date and Notes.
-From this window you can locate the package in the

-Browser window and then launch the Manage Baselines window.
+You can locate the Baselines for a model by selecting a Package in the Browser and then opening the Manage Baselines window.
+In the event that you have forgotten or are unsure of the location of one or more Baselines you can use the Model Search utility to locate all Packages that have Baselines.
+The window conveniently displays the name of the Package and the Baseline Version, Date and Notes.
+From this window you can locate the Package in the Browser window and then launch the Manage Baselines window.